 - The creative generation of new proposals, that can combine key elements from previous suggestions in ways that address earlier concerns

 - Simulations, in huge computational models, of potential consequences of envisioned legislative changes, to help the identification and evaluation, ahead of time, of possible real-world risks and benefits of these changes

 - Improved electoral systems, involving elements of proportional representation as well as ranked preference votes, to avoid the present situation in which far too many people feel that their votes will be essentially meaningless, or that they ought to cast a tactical vote for a candidate different from their actual first preference

 - Liquid voting, in which citizens can temporarily assign their voting rights in specified topic areas to people they trust to vote on their behalf regarding these topics

 - Facilitated citizens’ assemblies, that act in similar ways to jury trials, with representative groups of citizens being selected at random, and supported in a task to evaluate possible solutions to given social issues, ahead of the conclusions of these assemblies being forwarded to society as a whole for wider consideration

 - A “House of AI” revising chamber of government, that applies AI reasoning to provide feedback on proposed legislation, as well as offering possible revisions to that legislation.

 Transcending party politics

 Although temptations to minimise politics itself should be resisted, there are strong arguments to minimise party politics.
-It’s the partisan aspects of politics that causes most problems, and which needs to be diminished.
+It’s the partisan aspects of politics that cause most problems, and which need to be diminished.

 Political parties made sense in previous times, but nowadays are more of an impediment than an aid to effective government.
 Political parties multiply mistrust: people in different parties profoundly mistrust each other.